SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Health_New.md

 This relationship is found to be much stronger in partially reopened regions.

 > <a href="https://www.sciencedirect.com/science/article/pii/S2210670721007721"><img style="float: left" src="https://songhuahu-umd.github.io/images/racial.jpg" width="300" hspace="20"></a>
-In another set of studies, we focus on seeking the socioeconomic roots of health disparities in COVID-19 pandemic by exploring the relationships between COVID-19 health outcomes and a range of exogenous factors, including socioeconomics, demographics, occupation, race, and partisanship.
+We focus on seeking the socioeconomic roots of health disparities in COVID-19 pandemic by exploring the relationships between COVID-19 health outcomes and other exogenous factors, including socioeconomics, demographics, occupation, race, and partisanship.
-We find salient structural inequalities: Social distancing is a “privilege” for those in advantaged socioeconomic status, while disadvantaged populations consistently bearing a larger brunt of case and death tolls, regardless of high vaccination rates.
+We find salient structural inequalities: Social distancing is a “privilege” for those in advantaged socioeconomic status, while disadvantaged groups consistently bearing a larger brunt of case and death tolls, regardless of high vaccination rates.

 ---

-### <span style="color: green"> Human Mobility, Vaccination, and Health Disparity </span> 💉💉💉🏃🏃🏃
+### <span style="color: green"> Human Mobility, Vaccination, and Pandemic </span> 💉💉💉🏃🏃🏃

 > <a href="https://www.sciencedirect.com/science/article/pii/S0264410X22009471"><img style="float: right" src="https://songhuahu-umd.github.io/images/FF41.png" width="300" hspace="10"></a>
 Vaccine hesitancy has been identified as a major obstacle preventing comprehensive immunization coverage.